Lokidottir/typerbole/README.md

 # typerbole

-A library classifying typesystems with typeclasses.
+Parameterized typesystems, lambda cube typeclasses, and typechecking interfaces.
 ## Parameterized Typesystems

 Like how datatypes such as `List a` (`[a]`), `Set a`, `Tree a` etc. in haskell have a parameter for a contained type, this library is based on the idea that a datatype that represents expressions can have a parameter for a typesystem.

-### The Lambda Calculus
+### An Example: The Lambda Calculus

 As an example, we can put together a datatype that represents the syntax for the Lambda Calculus: